-euse foobar-00-00-00-00-00 defines an EUSE with the given name foobar ussd route prefix 123 external foobar-00-00-00-00-00 installs a prefix route to the named EUSE.
+euse foobar-00-00-00-00-00-00 defines an EUSE with the given name foobar ussd route prefix 123 external foobar-00-00-00-00-00 installs a prefix route to the named EUSE.
 All USSD short codes starting with 123 will be routed to the named EUSE.

 ussd route prefix #100# internal own-msisdn installs a prefix route to the named internal USSD handler.
-The above command will restore the old behavior, in which 100 will return a text message containing the subscribers own phone number.
-More information on internal USSD handlers can be found in Section 7.3.
+There above command will restore the old behavior, in which 100 will return a text message containing the subscribers own phone number.
+There is one other handler called own-imsi which will return the IMSI instead of the MSISDN.